-Margeta, Inc.

-(Tabular Amounts in Thousands, Except Share and Per Share Amounts, Ratios, or as Noted)
+Marqeta, Inc. Notes to Consolidated Financial Statements (Tabular Amounts in Thousands, Except Share and Per Share Amounts, Ratios, or as Noted)

 Under Section 382 of the Internal Revenue Code of 1986, as amended, the Company's ability to utilize net operating loss carryforwards or other tax attributes in any taxable year may be limited if the Company has experienced an ownership change.
 As of December 31, 2022, the Company has concluded that it has experienced ownership changes since inception and that its utilization of net operating loss carryforwards will be subject to annual limitations.
 However, it is not expected that the annual limitations will result in the expiration of tax attribute carryforwards prior to utilization.